 - IRTLab category (1, 2, 3 or 4)

 - IRTLab (Research) Theme

 - IRTLab Presentation (poster and/or oral) at the end of every semester

 - Assignment Submission (summary and a research-paper) by the prescribed deadlines

-Discussing updates, progress, results, and so on with an academic advisor on a daily basis are essential in order to get the best outcome from IRTLab.
+Discussing updates, progress, results and so on with an academic advisor on a daily basis is essential in order to get the best outcome from IRTLab.

 Past Theme Titles of IRTLab

 A) Offered by relevant Graduate School: